Simple project management

 Projects often start off full steam ahead, but a poor project management process results in poor communication, wasting of time by trying to put out fires, and delivering a final product that is over budget, late, or off-scope.
 The below process will save time, money, and give you and your team freedom to do higher quality work.

 Without vision, a project has no soul.
-You have to have a stage where you think, ponder, and pray that through this project you’re going to make something that is great.
+You have to have a stage where you think through this project, and how you’re going to make something that is great.
 During this time of starting it’s important that you ask all of the questions that need to be asked to guide the project (If you subscribe to this site’s feed, or follow me on twitter I’ll post the document that I use to start projects in the next few weeks).

 During this stage, you’ll want to make sure that you have a well-defined set of deliverables (I usually call this a scope), a timeline, and a budget.

 It’s so important when you have a great project that you get the right people to sign off on it, and get excited about what you and your team are working on.
 Please, please, please take my advice and think about all of the people that could possibly have an opinion that effects your project and get their buy in early.
 It’s way easier to have advocates than critics.

 This phase is different on every single project that you’ll partake in.
 The main thing is that you need to make sure that everyone you’re working with has a crystal clear understanding of the timeline, the scope, and the budget.
 Messing up any of these is a quick way to put your project in danger of death.